akenofu/URL_Fuzzer_401_403_Bypass/README.md

 ﻿# URL Fuzzer 401/403 Bypass

 Fuzz the URL with all available ASCII characters to identify parser inconsistencies.
-Based on the research of Rafael da Costa Santos (https://rafa.hashnode.dev/exploiting-http-parsers-inconsistencies).
+Based on the research of Rafael da Costa Santos (https://rafa.hashnode.dev/exploiting-http-parsers-inconsistencies) and Orange Tsai (https://youtu.be/28xWcRegncw?si=t6BcScfQsz-2wFap).

 ## Demo